uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 ## Sex

 ### When to use this pattern
-Follow this pattern when you are collecting sex as part of your service.
+Services collect sex information to match documents for identity proofing purposes, on certain statistical surveys, and to provide biological information in a clinical context.
 Only ask for this information if you need it.
-Sometimes it’s more prudent to skip collecting this information altogether.
+Even for identity proofing, sex data is not always needed.
+Asking for gender identity instead of sex is generally more important for ensuring respectful communication.

 ### What's the solution?
-Present the user with a controlled vocabulary to accurately depict sex as required by your program or service.
+Know what information you need and ask for it with specificity.
+If you are collecting sex information to match documents for identity proofing, be clear about whether you need the sex marker listed on an original birth certificate (“Sex listed at birth”) or the sex marker listed on any qualifying legal document (“Legal sex”).

 {:.site-component-section-title}
 ### Guidance